shardulsrivastava/shardulsrivastava.github.io/_posts/2021-08-09-cloud-native-chaos-engineering-with-chaos-mesh.md

 #### Chaos Mesh Installation

-Chaos Mesh can be installed quickly using [installtion script](https://chaos-mesh.org/docs/quick-start#quick-installation).
+Chaos Mesh can be installed quickly using [installation script](https://chaos-mesh.org/docs/quick-start#quick-installation).
 However, it's recommended to use Helm 3 chart in production environments.

 To install Chaos Mesh using Helm :